leonard84/tech-poker/Readme.md

 ## Adding Geb to Maven

 Your Geb Tests shoud end in `IT` so that they are executed with failsafe instead of surefire.
+The config uses Chrome, if you can't use it you have to edit it to use another browser.

 ```xml
 <profiles>